abhijeet-godspeed/notes/QA-Engineer-v2/QA-Document-Writer.md

 8. **Async Handling**: Clearly specify async/await patterns and error handling
 9. **Error Structure**: Provide exact error object structures for error scenarios
 10. **Naming Conventions**: Use exact names and descriptions as specified
+11. **TODO Management**: Add TODOs for any unclear or missing context instead of making assumptions

 **If Context is Insufficient**:
 If you cannot provide detailed implementation guidance due to missing context, you MUST:
-1. Clearly state what specific information is missing
+1. Add specific TODOs in the test case section describing exactly what information is missing
+2. Mark the test case with "IMPACT: Cannot implement meaningful test case until TODOs are resolved"
-2. List the exact files/documentation that need to be reviewed
+3. List the exact files/documentation that need to be reviewed
-3. Provide a detailed placeholder that explains what needs to be determined
-4. Include all assumptions being made and mark them clearly
+4. Include all assumptions being made and mark them clearly as assumptions

 ##### Step 4.4: Fill the Coverage Matrix Section